online-course-hub/cs-bootcamp/readings.md

 ####

-Introduction
 I The Interview
 1 Getting Ready
 2 Strategies For A Great Interview
 3 Conducting An Interview
-II Data Structures and Algorithms		22	(288)
+II Data Structures and Algorithms
 4 Primitive Types
 4.1 Computing the parity of a word
 4.2 Swap bits